baonguyen96/GitData/README.md

 ![Logo](./GitData/Assets/logo.png)

-*GitData* is a Windows applicatin with simple UI that allows user to view a summary of any GitHub account instantly.
+*GitData* is a Windows application with simple UI that allows user to view a summary of any GitHub account instantly.

 ## Prerequisites